Axelph237/Vega-Sector/Misc Ideas.md

 	- Lush Forest
 	- Hills [Color Palette](https://colorhunt.co/palette/fde5ecfcbaade48586916db3)
 		- Covered in vast fields of a light purple grass
-		- The grass glows faintly in the night to attract creatures.
+		- The grass sparkles at the blinking of stars in the night
 		- Adorned with a variety of saturated orange and white flowers
 		- Hilly terrain with a variety of streams running along it
 		-